tinuzz/jquery-imgscrl/README.md

 jquery-imgscrl
 ==============

-A jQuery plugin for horizontally scrolling a large image in a small box
+A jQuery plugin for horizontally scrolling a large image in a smaller box.

+This plugin confines a possibly very wide image into a smaller box.
+When hovering the mouse pointer over the image, it scrolls horizontally.
+By moving all the way from left to right, you will see the entire image.

+The main use-case is the display of a panorama photo in a normally sized image container.

+It was inspired by http://www.gayadesign.com/scripts/jqueryphotonav/.

 ## Installation